hakngrow/aave-flashloan/README.md

 ![Send DAI to flash loan contract](public/images/metamask-send.jpg)

 Now we can send some DAI to our flash loan contract.
-Open MetaMask, click on the `Send` icon, copy and paste our flash loan contract address from earlier.
+Open MetaMask, click on the `Send` icon, copy and paste our flash loan contract address from [earlier](https://github.com/hakngrow/aave-flashloan#7-funding-the-flash-loan).
 Make sure DAI is selected as the asset, and enter 10 for the amount.
 Click the `Next` button and confirm the transfer.

 ![Transaction details on Etherscan](public/images/metamask-etherscan.jpg)

-After receiving to success prompt from MetaMask, click on the notification to bring up the transaction details on Etherscan.
+After receiving the success prompt from MetaMask, click on the notification to bring up the transaction details on Etherscan.
+Now we can proceed to execute our flash loan contract.

+### 8. Execute the Flash Loan